Of Gods, Law, and Men

 The punishment attached to promise is on account of the free will of man, not sin as such—not the assumption of the violation of the promise or injunction.
 Indeed, the definition of law itself is belated here.
 A rule of action.
 That is, a directive.
 An ordinance of reason.
 These classical conceptions do not require sin for their intelligibility.
 Nor does the presence of a lawgiver, even a human lawgiver, a sovereign.
 Rational direction for action, especially collective action, is simultaneously the most human and divine thing, and would have marked man’s communal existence and activity even prior to the fall—or if the fall had never happened at all.
 And, therefore, government, as the natural corollary of law, would have likewise been present.
 Moreover, the purpose of government is both to punish what is evil and promote what is good—peace, tranquility, prosperity, and, above all, true religion.
 In the now hypothetical case of the total absence of good’s privation, is it reasonably suggested that the promotion of the good would be null?

 We have obviously by now strayed far from Willard but by Baxter, perhaps, got closer to him.
 A few more themes from Willard’s sermon should be highlighted.
-We have barely moved passed the first paragraph of his oration, so we should now move more briskly.
+We have barely moved past the first paragraph of his oration, so we should now move more briskly.

 None of the above is to deny the purpose of government post-fall, as stated.
 And yet, important to note is that Willard maintains, per usual, the religious role of government in said post-fall state.
 The nourishment of religion, as a nursing father, is paramount.